 The non-cancerous growths, uterine fibroids, also called leiomyomas, are smooth benign muscular tumours that develop with the uterus’ muscular walls.
 The tumours can be larger and could fill the abdominal cavity or can be as small as a pea.
 Approximately 80% of females experience fibroids during their lifetime.

 The symptoms of uterine fibroids vary by location, number, and size.
-Let us understand more about fibroid removal, treatment types, and tips on post-treatment care for a healthy recovery, as suggested by the leading gynecologist of Jaipur, Dr Pankhuri Gautam.
+As suggested by the leading gynecologist of Jaipur, Dr Pankhuri Gautam, learn more about fibroid removal, treatment types, and tips on post-treatment care for a healthy recovery.

 Understanding Fibroid Removal